talktoaakash/talktoaakash/README.md

 <!--
 **talktoaakash/talktoaakash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-This is Akash.
-I am a math graduate from IIT Bombay.
-My interest lies in problem solving, happy to help and collaborate.
-You can reach out to be at talktoaakash31@gmail.com

 Here are some ideas to get you started: